LOehler/PythonPlaner/README.md

 A file that implements A* which traverses the graph provided by Graph.py\
 A* seems to could perform better (based on Terminal output of Teacher), meaning less nodes extensions and visits\
 Possible explanation: (visited is supposed to only count the first time when node is explored (not when its revisited))\
-Unrelated: if a path with lower cost of an existing node is found, this node is added to frontier *again* instead of being replaced
+Unrelated: if a path with lower cost of an existing node is found, this node is added to frontier *again* instead of being replaced This is desired behavior

 ## .pddl
 Files expressing a problem domain and the problem itself (wumpus problem) which serves testing purposes